Serving our patients and our people.

 He joined Orchard Therapeutics from Smart Immune where he served as chief scientific officer.
 Previously, Fulvio was senior vice president of translational science at Audentes Therapeutics in San Francisco, where he was responsible for advancing the company’s pipeline from discovery to clinical development overseeing molecular biology, in vivo pharmacology, bioinformatics, and bioanalytics.
 Prior to joining Audentes, Fulvio was chief scientific officer of Genethon in Évry, France from 2012 to 2017 where he led the development of a robust pipeline of gene therapy programs for blood, liver, and neuromuscular diseases.
 Earlier in his career, he held various positions at the Center for Regenerative Medicine of the University of Modena, Molmed SpA, Genera SpA, and the San Raffaele-Telethon Institute of Gene Therapy in Milan, Italy.

-Fulvio is a member of the European Molecular Biology Association, past member of the Board of the American Society of Gene and Cell Therapy and a member of the editorial board of many international journals in the fields of genetics, molecular biology and gene therapy.
+Fulvio is a member of the Scientific Advisory Board for Kriya Therapeutics.
+He is also a member of the European Molecular Biology Association, past member of the Board of the American Society of Gene and Cell Therapy and a member of the editorial board of many international journals in the fields of genetics, molecular biology and gene therapy.
 Fulvio earned a Ph.D. in medical genetics at the University of Rome School of Medicine and has published more than 200 articles in major international journals.
 He also serves as Professor of Molecular Biology at the University of Modena and Reggio Emilia in Modena, Italy.

 Leslie joined Orchard Therapeutics in June 2018 bringing extensive experience leading medical affairs for several premier biopharmaceutical companies.
 Throughout her career, Leslie led integration of medical functions across brands including publication planning, field team training, advisory boards, patient registry and identification efforts, investigator-initiated trial prioritization and post-marketing planning.
 A neuroscientist by training, Leslie has dedicated much of her career to advancing new therapies for difficult-to-treat brain diseases.